faircloth-lab/phyluce/docs/index.rst

 (see :ref:`References` and http://ultraconserved.org for additional
 information).

-The package now includes a number of tools spanning:
+The package includes a number of tools spanning:

 * the assembly of raw read data to contigs
 * the separation of UCE loci from assembled contigs
 * parallel alignment generation, alignment trimming, and alignment data summary methods in preparation for analysis
-* alignment and SNP calling using UCE or other types of raw-read data.
+* SNP calling and contig correction using raw-read data

 As it stands, the phyluce_ package is useful for analyzing both data collected from UCE loci and also data collection from other types of loci for phylogenomic